Jciel/comment-analysis/README.md

 # comment-analysis

 Implementation of a comment classifier using Machine Learning presented in the AI ​​course of Computer Science course.
-Created a comment classifier using Machine Learning with the Naive Bayes algorithm
+Created a comment classifier using Machine Learning with the Naive Bayes algorithm, with the objective of classifying comments in two classes, Positive (1) and Negative (0).

 ## Usage